MikeHopcroft/PrixFixe/documentation/repl.md

 Carts are identical
 ~~~

-Let's see what happens if we delete vanilla syrup from the cart and then score:
+Let's see what happens if we remove the defac from the cart and then score:

 ~~~
 % remove decaf